benbrastmckie/ModalHistory/README.md

 ### Tooling

 Although optional for students on the _historical track_, the first problem set for students on the _formal track_ will consist of:
-- Installing either [VSCodium](https://github.com/benbrastmckie/VSCodium), [NeoVim](https://github.com/benbrastmckie/.config), or equivalent for writing in markdown, LaTeX, as well as using the [model-checker](https://github.com/benbrastmckie/ModelChecker) to complete the final problem set at the end of the course (instructions will be provided).
+- Installing either [VSCodium](https://github.com/benbrastmckie/VSCodium), [NeoVim](https://github.com/benbrastmckie/.config), or equivalent for writing in markdown, LaTeX, as well as using the [model-checker](https://github.com/benbrastmckie/ModelChecker) to complete the final problem sets at the end of the course (instructions will be provided).
 - Accepting the invitation to the private problem set repo for this course, adding an SSH key.
 - Using Git to push changes to the installation documentation (collaboration is encouraged on all problem sets).

-## Module 1: Proof Theory
+## Module 1: Modal Logic

 > Purely syntactic approaches to modal logic inspired by _Principia Mathematica_ and the interpretation of the modal operators.